AppStateESS/appsync/README.md

-# appsync
+# OrgSyncAdmin
-Front-end to OrgSync api
+A tool for managing OrgSync portal memberships.